Four Decades of Intelligent Machines

 Accelerating Change

 One important thing to keep in mind is that the 40 year cycle is not really an empirical metric by any means.
 It’s just an observation that I used to weave a narrative and to get you to read my ramblings.
-In fact, the rate of technological advancement is not constant at all — it’s cumulatively exponential, i.e. With each technological discovery or innovation, the time to reach the next one becomes increasingly shorter, accelerating the pace of advancement.
+In fact, the rate of technological advancement is not constant at all; It’s cumulatively exponential, i.e. With each technological discovery or innovation, the time to reach the next one becomes increasingly shorter, accelerating the pace of advancement.
 This is known as the Law of Accelerating Returns.

 In other words, not only is technological progress accelerating; the rate at which it is accelerating, is also accelerating.
 Let that one sink in.